-Because of the very heavy academic load expected by Christian Life College on its students, CLC strongly discourages its students to not concurrently enroll in courses at other colleges while enrolled at CLC.
+Because of the very heavy academic load expected by Christian Life College on its students, CLC strongly discourages its students from concurrently enrolling in courses at other colleges while enrolled at CLC.
 Students who desire to enroll in courses at another institution are advised to discuss these cases individually with their advisor and/or academic dean.